TheOnlyZac/sly1/README.md

 We are not currently aiming for a matching decomp due to the added complexity and lack of resources/info on PS2 reverse-engineering.
 However, this is subject to change if/when we learn more and come up with a process for function matching.

 #### How can I help?
 See below for instructions on how to download the project and start writing code.
-If you would like to contribute but have no idea where to start, you can [join our discord server](https://discord.gg/gh5xwfj) and/or reach out to [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for some resources and advice to get started!
+If you would like to contribute but have no idea where to start, you can [join our discord server][discord-url] and/or reach out to [TheOnlyZac#0269](https://discordapp.com/channels/@me/TheOnlyZac#0269/) for some resources and advice to get started!

 ## Getting Started